 The best thing about doing a scavenger hunt is that you really don’t need much!
 All you need for this Harry Potter scavenger hunt is:

 - Printable clues – download them at the bottom of this post

 - Printer and paper – I recommend printing on white card stock so the clues aren’t flimsy BUT you could totally print them on white printer paper as well.

 - Tape – this is optional and only if you want to tape the clues in locations.
 I use tape a lot but you could also just set it places.

 - Prize – this scavenger hunt alludes to a surprise at the end of the hunt (since that’s typically how scavenger hunts work).
 So you’ll need a surprise or prize of some sort.

 This is so easy to set up and super easy to do.
 If you’ve set up one scavenger hunt, you’ve set them all up.

 - Write the location the clue will be hidden in on the back (this is optional, but recommended so you don’t forget where the clues go).

-- Hide the clues in their designated locations, making sure to hang onto the very fist clue.
+- Hide the clues in their designated locations, making sure to hang onto the very first clue.

 It’s really that simple!
-If you want to see a setup in action, you can check out my Valentine’s Day scavenger hunt!
+If you want to see a scavenger hunt setup in action, you can check out my Valentine’s Day scavenger hunt!